 What is the best CPU for the 1660 super?

-When it comes to gaming performance, the Ryzen 9 3900X seems to be the most compatible CPU with NVidia’s GTX 1660 super.
+Regarding gaming performance, the Ryzen 9 3900X seems to be the most compatible CPU with NVidia’s GTX 1660 super.
 It is a 6-core, 12-thread CPU based on AMD’s “Zen 2” architecture.

-There is no bottleneck, and it is preferable for gaming to have the GPU as a bottleneck, therefore the 1660 SUPER is a fantastic fit for the Ryzen unless you can afford a higher-end GPU.
+There is no bottleneck, and it is preferable for gaming to have the GPU as a bottleneck.
+Therefore the 1660 SUPER is a fantastic fit for the Ryzen unless you can afford a higher-end GPU.